Pylons/pyramid/README.txt

      name ``b``, the router deems that the context is object A, the view name is ``b`` and the subpath is ``['c']``.

+ 7. If a security policy is configured, the router performs a permission lookup.
+If a permission declaration is found for the view name and context implied by the current request, the security policy is consulted to see if the "current user" (also determined by the security policy) can perform the action.
+If he can, processing continues.
+If he cannot, an HTTPUnauthorized error is raised.

- 7. Armed with the context, the view name, and the subpath, the router performs a view lookup.
+ 8. Armed with the context, the view name, and the subpath, the router performs a view lookup.
 It attemtps to look up a view constructor from the ``repoze.bfg`` view registry using the view name and the context.
 If a view constructor is found, it is